ifd3f/astrid.tech-old/content/blog/2021/11/05/0/vibrator.md

   anywhere in the world via a Websocket relay!
   [See the project page for more details about that.](/projects/owostick) The uses of this relay system are as of yet unclear.
-- Since voltage has been doubled, the motor can deliver 4 times as much power!
+- Double the voltage means double the motor power!

 There are a few drawbacks, however.